 There are certainly more benefits of GRC cladding than negative aspects of it.
-Although we may be very subjective as GRC Cladding manufacturer we still can find some distadvantages of such a solution.
+Although we may be very subjective as GRC Cladding manufacturer we still can find some disadvantages of such a solution.

 Main GRC cladding advantages:

-- leightweight system when compared to traditional pre-cast concrete panels
+- lightweight system when compared to traditional pre-cast concrete panels

 - you can design almost any shape and produce complicated elements like curved GRC panels, 3D GRC pieces and double curved tiles